A public attack-detection standard must answer for dual use.

-Run ATR rules in CI/CD pipelines, agent runtimes, or MCP server middleware to detect known attack patterns.
+Run ATR rules in CI/CD pipelines, agent runtimes, or MCP server middleware to detect known attack patterns in SKILL.md files, tool descriptions, and agent configs.
 Cisco AI Defense and Microsoft AGT are production examples.

-Use ATR rules to measure what fraction of attacks your red-team tool discovers already have detection coverage, and what fraction are novel.
-This is the design intent of the NVIDIA garak integration.
+Within an authorized scope, use ATR rules to measure what fraction of the attacks your red-team tool discovers already have detection coverage, and what fraction are novel — the novel fraction is where the next rule comes from.
+This is the design intent of the in-review NVIDIA garak integration.

-ATR rules map to OWASP, MITRE ATLAS, NIST AI RMF, EU AI Act, and ISO 42001.
-Use these mappings to generate compliance evidence packages or explain framework coverage to procurement.
+Every ATR rule carries crosswalks to OWASP, MITRE ATLAS, NIST AI RMF, EU AI Act, and ISO 42001.
+Use those mappings as executable coverage evidence — showing auditors or procurement which framework requirements have a corresponding detection.

 Cite specific rule IDs (e.g. ATR-2026-00440) as executable detection baselines for attack research.
-Rule IDs are permanent, suitable for academic citation.
+IDs follow CVE/CWE-style numbering and never change after publication — safe for papers, CI scripts, and external documentation to reference for the long term.

 ATR rules should not be used as attack generators.

-Each ATR rule contains a regex description of an attack pattern and test cases that include true_positives.
-Those test_cases exist to validate detection capability — not to provide ready-made attack payloads.
+Each ATR rule contains a regex description of an attack pattern and test cases covering both true_positives and true_negatives.
+Those test_cases exist to prove the rule detects what it claims and does not fire on benign input — they are how the standard stays conformance-testable, not a supply of ready-made attack payloads.

 The following uses constitute misuse: